 Mobile wallets are ideal for online shopping because they use something called tokenism, which assigns a unique numerical token to each transaction.
 Because the company you’re paying never receives your credit card number, they can’t store it.
 And, if their database is hacked or compromised, the hackers will get only the token, which is useless.

-Some of the most popular mobile wallets are Apple Pay, Google Pay and Samsung Pay.
+Some of the most popular mobile wallets are Apple Pay, Google Wallet and Samsung Pay.
 Some credit unions and banks offer proprietary mobile wallets as well.
 It’s worth noting that in addition to online shopping, mobile wallets can also be used for contactless payments at many retailers.

 #9: Don’t Let Anybody Else Use Your Credit Card